‘Mere Puffery’ or Credible Disclosure? The Real Effects of Adopting Voluntary ESG Disclosure Standards

 Date Written: July 20, 2022

-In this paper, we examine factors prompting companies to voluntarily adopt sustainability standards for sustainability reporting and the consequences of such voluntary commitment.
-Using data on firms’ voluntary adoption of sustainability standards developed by the Sustainability Accounting Standards Board (SASB), we find that peer pressure, sustainability-focused institutional ownership, firm visibility and performance are among the main determinants of SASB standards adoption.
-In terms of consequences of standards adoption, we find improvements in various sustainability outcomes including fewer work-related injuries, lower toxic releases, fewer negative sustainability-related incidents, and higher sustainability ratings.
-Overall, these results inform our understanding of the conditions under which voluntary disclosure standards are likely to be adopted by firms and the potential real effects of such voluntary adoption.
+In this paper, we examine the factors associated with corporate adoption of voluntary disclosure standards for sustainability reporting and the consequences of such a commitment.
+Using data on companies’ voluntary adoption of sustainability standards developed by the Sustainability Accounting Standards Board (SASB), we find that peer behavior, sustainability-focused institutional ownership, company visibility, and performance are among the main determinants of SASB standards adoption.
+In terms of consequences, we find improvements in broader as well as more specific sustainability outcomes.
+Namely, we find that SASB standards adopters have fewer negative sustainability-related incidents and violations, higher sustainability ratings, lower Scope 1 emissions, lower toxic releases, and fewer work-related injuries.
+These results inform our understanding of the conditions under which voluntary sustainability standards are likely to be adopted by companies and the potential real effects of such voluntary adoption.

 Keywords: sustainability reporting standards; SASB; environmental, social, and corporate governance (ESG) issues; voluntary disclosure